 Advanced Neurosurgical Techniques

-University of Wisconsin Carbone Cancer Center has one of the largest neurosurgical departments in Wisconsin, offering advanced surgical techniques and procedures to our patients.
+UW Carbone Cancer Center has one of the largest neurosurgery departments in Wisconsin, offering advanced surgery for patients with brain tumors and other neurological disorders.

 Craniotomy refers to a surgical procedure where a small opening is made in the skull to gain access to a tumor.
 Using Stealth MRI, neurosurgeons are guided to the precise location of the tumor in order to remove as much of the tumor as possible.